Our aim is to enable everyone to enjoy the BROADWAY experience.

 At this time, we are unable to accept Herts Carer Cards, as we cannot check these when booking online.
 We hope to be able to offer the discount again when COVID-19 restrictions ease.

 One of our party has a guide or hearing dog.
 Is it allowed in the auditorium?

 Yes.
 We welcome guide or hearing dogs in all our auditoria.
 If you tell us in advance, we’ll make sure an aisle seat is reserved and a bowl of water is available.

 One of our party has hearing or sight loss – will they be able to enjoy the film OR THEATRE PERFORMANCE?

 We are pleased to offer accessible cinema for people with hearing or sight loss, enabling everyone to enjoy the cinema experience.
 We offer a number of subtitled performances each week for the hard of hearing.
 All of our screens are fitted with a hearing enhancement system and audio description, which is a recorded narration delivered through wireless headphones that explains what is happening on screen - please ask for a set of headphones which are loaned from our box office.
+Headphones are sanitised before and after every use.
 Approximately 80% of films are available with audio description.